oneapi-src/ishmem/docs/_sources/pt2pt_sync.rst

 This routine compares each element of the **ivars** array in the test set with the value **cmp_value** according to the comparison operator **cmp** at the calling PE.

-If **nelems** is 0, the test set is empty and this routine returns 1.

 The optional **status** is a mask array of length **nelems** where each element corresponds to the respective element in **ivars** and indicates whether the